AICPA logo

 CPA Pipeline Resources

-Whether you’re a CPA, State Society representative, faculty member, university administrator, career counselor or student presenter, the AICPA has created materials to aid your presentations and initiatives.
+Whether you’re a CPA, state society representative, faculty member, university administrator, career counsellor, or student presenter, the AICPA has materials to aid your presentations and initiatives.

-When you share your CPA story with students, you spark their interest in accounting and set them on a journey to a dynamic career as a CPA.
-Learn how you can inspire tomorrow’s generation of CPAs in this short video from Okorie Ramsey, 2023-24 Chair of the American Institute of CPAs and the Association of International Certified Professional Accountants.
+When you share your CPA story with students, you spark their interest in accounting and set them on the path to a dynamic career.
+Learn how you can inspire the next generation of CPAs in this short video from Okorie Ramsey, 2023-24 Chair of the American Institute of CPAs and the Association of International Certified Professional Accountants.

-Planning on talking to middle school, high school or college students—or even CPA Exam candidates?
-The AICPA has created materials to help make your engagement opportunities a success.
+If you are planning to speak with middle school, high school, college students, or CPA Exam candidates, the AICPA has created materials to help make your engagement opportunities a success.

-The following resources were created using best practices along with AICPA research about various student audiences.
-The presentations, guides, videos and awareness collateral were designed to help state societies, CPAs and other professionals engage with future accounting professionals.
+The following resources were created using best practices and based on AICPA research into student audiences.
+The presentations, guides, videos, and awareness collateral were designed to help state societies, CPAs, and other professionals engage with future accounting professionals.

 The following resources are available to aid you in preparing for your student engagement.